Will We Ever Overcome Sick Day Guilt?

 Naturally, it's complicated on both sides because of course there will always be employees who chuck sickies because they can.
 Some managers shared the red flags that suggest an employee's sick day request isn't genuine, but most didn't want their employees to ever feel bad for calling in sick, as long as there is adequate communication — and all seemed to agree that the intimate details of your illness are not necessary.

-But while many readers will think that diplomacy is easier to preach than practise, the common thread was the importance of sick days on a workplace's overall culture.
+But while many readers will think that diplomacy is easier to preach than practice, the common thread was the importance of sick days on a workplace's overall culture.

 One respondent urged managers to foster an environment of respect and mutual trust.
 "If you are doubting whether someone in your team is sick, then there is something inherently wrong in the culture of your team and your perspective as a manager," they wrote, informed by the experience of being on the other side.